2026 Multiple Mini Interview Guide: How to Approach MMIs with Confidence

 Option 3: You can give them money so that the community can choose how to solve their problems on their own.

 “I would need to speak to this community first to see what the people want to help them improve their resources.
 For example, if they have people in the community who have experience with livestock or those who are eager to learn farming, option two may be the best option.
 The livestock would be a sustainable source of food, and they could also sell products from the animals or the animals themselves to make more money.
 However, we’d need to consider the climate of the area and the upkeep that would be involved.
 Does the community have enough people to take care of a farm?
-Is there interest in learning how to take care of livestock?
+Is there an interest in learning how to take care of livestock?
 If this is not a realistic option for the community, I would continue to speak with them about their experience and interest in receiving a microgrant to set up a small business and ask what other ideas the community has for developing itself if they had the available resources to do so.”

 MMI Question: “Speak about physician burnout.”

 “Burnout is a pervasive element for the healthcare workforce right now, not only for physicians but for all of the people involved in healthcare, from nurses to PAs, etc. It wears on the healthcare system, and that can actually put the patients in danger.
 For this reason, I feel that physician burnout is an issue that we need to address with more urgency and in a more direct format.
 Rather than giving resources to the people who are experiencing burnout, we need to change the environment that causes burnout in the first place.
-Let’s give more of a voice to the people who are experiencing burnout to make policy changes that can alleviate the phenomenon, or even better, eliminate it altogether.
+Let’s give more of a voice to the people who are experiencing burnout to make policy changes that can alleviate the phenomenon or, even better, eliminate it altogether.
 I understand that this complex healthcare issue cannot be fixed overnight, but it absolutely must be addressed because it not only affects the people working in healthcare—it affects the outcomes of the patients themselves.”

 How to Prepare for MMIs